 - Yorkshire terriers

-Although veterinary cardiologists are learning more about how MMVD develops, as well as some of the genes responsible, treatment still relies on diet change, activity modification and medication.
-Veterinary cardiologists continue seeking the best combination and timing of medications to slow heart disease progression and improve quality of life and longevity in dogs with MMVD.
+Although veterinary cardiologists are learning more about how MMVD develops, as well as some of the genes linked to the disease, treatment still relies on diet change, activity modification and medication.
+Veterinary cardiologists continue to seek the best combination of timing and medications to slow heart disease progression and improve quality of life and longevity for dogs with MMVD.

 We Got the Beat – Morris Animal Foundation MMVD-Focused Research